 As a result of those lists of prayers, wishes, and dreams, our hopes have become realities.

-We both learned to speak up and stand our ground.
+We both learned to speak up and stand our ground, and to hold out for the real thing.
 We learned to take care of ourselves and to not give into despair.

 I became a writer, and she became accredited in her job.